jabley/spdy/README.md

 Implementation in Go.
 A learning exercise in implementing a network protocol in Go.

+# Testing

+Done interactively using `transport_test.go` along with the tools in examples to generate a self-signed cert and have a local server.

 # Disclaimer

 As a learning exercise, I didn't TDD this, but drove it using a single